Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

         <img class="myImg" src="images/rm_addjenkinsartifact.png" alt="Add Jenkins artifact" />

-   1. Otherwise, point this to the Azure CI build pipeine from which the Jenkins CI is executed.
+   1. Otherwise, point this to the Azure CI build pipeline from which the Jenkins CI is executed.

 1. Now, the artifact is linked for deployment.
 Please refer the [Deploying a MySQL Backed Tomcat app on Azure Web App](../tomcat/) lab for deploying the WAR file to Azure App Service.